opensearch-project/documentation-website/_benchmark/user-guide/optimizing-benchmarks/expand-data-corpus.md

 # Expanding the data corpus of a workload

-This tutorial shows you how to use the [`expand-data-corpus.py`](https://github.com/opensearch-project/opensearch-benchmark/blob/main/scripts/expand-data-corpus.py) script to increase the size of the data corpus for a OpenSearch Benchmark workload.
+This tutorial shows you how to use the [`expand-data-corpus.py`](https://github.com/opensearch-project/opensearch-benchmark/blob/main/scripts/expand-data-corpus.py) script to increase the size of the data corpus for an OpenSearch Benchmark workload.
 This is helpful when running time-series workloads like http_logs against a large scale OpenSearch cluster.

 Only the `http_logs` workload is currently supported.
 {: .warning}

 ## Prerequisites

-To use this tutorial, make sure you fulfill the following prerequsities:
+To use this tutorial, make sure you fulfill the following prerequisites:

 1. Python 3.x or greater installed.
 2. The `http_logs` workload data corpus already in your load generation host where benchmark is running.

 ## Understanding the script

-The `expand-data-corpus.py` script is designed to generate a larger data corpus by duplicating and modifying existing documents from the `http_logs` workload.
+The `expand-data-corpus.py` script is designed to generate a larger data corpus by duplicating and modifying existing documents from the `http_logs` workload corpus.
 It primarily adjusts the timestamp field while keeping other fields intact.
 It also generates an offset file, which enables OpenSearch Benchmark to start up faster.

 ## Using `expand-data-corpus.py`